 Section 16 Ridge Regression

 In cases where \(X\) shows approximate multicollinearity, the parameter estimates \(\hat\beta\) have coefficients with large variance.
-In case of exact multicollinearity, \(\hat\beta\) is no longer uniquely defined, and the minimum of the residual sum of squares is attained on an (unbounded) subspace of the parameter space.
+In case of exact multicollinearity, \(\hat\beta\) is no longer uniquely defined, and the minimum of the residual sum of squares is attained on an unbounded subspace of the parameter space.
 In both cases, a more stable estimate can be obtained by changing the estimation procedure to include an additional penalty term which discourages “large” values of \(\hat\beta\).
 This is the idea of ridge regression.
 In this section we will see that the resulting estimates are biased, but sometimes have smaller mean squared error than the least squares estimator.

-16.1 Definition the Estimator
+16.1 Definition of the Estimator

 Definition 16.1 In multiple linear regression, the ridge regression estimate for the parameter vector \(\beta\) is given by \[\begin{equation} \hat\beta^{(\lambda)} = \mathop{\mathrm{arg\,min}}\limits_\beta \Bigl( \sum_{i=1}^n \bigl( y_i - (X \beta)_i \bigr)^2 + \lambda \|\beta\|^2 \Bigr). \end{equation}\] The parameter \(\lambda \geq 0\) is called the regularisation parameter.